sprockeelsd/GiL/README.md

 ## Gil Framework

 The framework version of GiL can be found in the GiL_Framework folder.
 As its name suggests, it is a framework for integrating constraint problems into Lisp code, with the goal of calling constraint problems written with Gecodes directly in Lisp.
-Two folders are of interest when using this framework.
+Two folders are of interest when using this framework as well as one generic library file.

+### Gil_Framework.lisp
+This file defines the lisp library that is necessary to use GiL in OpenMusic.
+Though GiL is a Lisp library, it is a C++ framework and needs to be modified to model different problems.
+This file binds the dynamic library to the Lisp program, and compiles the problem-wrapper.lisp file described below.

 ### c++ folder